 These methods mean they have full visibility of all transactions, meaning they can identify issues and errors before they have costly repercussions.
 Ergo, they are successfully controlling spend.

-For some finance departments, however, controlling spend isn’t always high up on the agenda.
+For some finance departments, however, spend control isn’t always high up on the agenda.
 This isn’t always on purpose, it’s just the natural order of how finance professionals are able to manage their workloads and efforts.
 Particularly for finance teams still using a manual purchase to pay process, a lot of time is spent on paper documents and chasing approvals that need to be processed straight away.
 In this instance, spend control doesn’t feel as important so finance professionals are quite content with letting this take a back seat.

 With this in mind, it’s worth asking if finance professionals are fully aware of the benefits spend control can bring to their departments.